fhinkel/git-bisect-demo/README.md

 `npm test`
 passes, but `npx mocha test1.js` fails.
 We forgot to add these tests to the `test` script.
-So our continuous integration tests never found the problem.
+Continuous integration would have never found the problem.
 At some point in the past, the tests were all passing.
 When did the bug get introduced?

 Let's use `git bisect` to find out.